Kubeia/Kubeiacom/content/post/2019-12-22-quickly-creating-a-website-with-blogdown-github-netlify-and-rstudio.md

 ## Why I am doing this
 - Writing and publishing information is a wonderful way to collect my thoughts
 - Done is better than perfect
+- A good summary of [why to create a blog by mathrachel] (https://medium.com/@racheltho/why-you-yes-you-should-blog-7d2544ac1045)

 ## The Stack
 The idea is to get the website up and running as easily as possible.
 I already own the domain kubeia.com so that part is already done.